-Fetal Alcohol Spectrum Disorders (FASD, also known as Fetal Alcohol Syndrome- FAS) is the name given to a group of conditions that a person can have if their mother drank alcohol while she was pregnant.
+Fetal Alcohol Spectrum Disorders (FASD, also known as Fetal Alcohol Syndrome- FAS) are a group of conditions that can occur in a person who was exposed to alcohol while in the womb.
 These conditions include physical symptoms and intellectual disabilities, as well as problems with behavior and learning.
-FASD is a grouping of conditions, including: fetal alcohol syndrome, fetal alcohol effects, alcohol-related neurodevelopmental disorder, alcohol-related birth defects.
 FASD affects the brain, and the characteristics of FASD change as a child grows.

 What do I need to think about for my child’s IEP?